Support and Services

 The Daisy Chain team, Tees Valley, supports young people aged 0-18 years and their families, no matter where they are on their autism, ADHD, sensory processing, or Foetal Alcohol Spectrum Disorder (FASD) journey.
 This means that a young person does not need to have a diagnosis or be on the neurodevelopmental pathway to access support from the service.

-Foetal alcohol spectrum disorder:
+Fetal alcohol spectrum disorder:

 A North East organisation that specialises in providing information, support and training on FASD.